Beloth/Ostston-Work/Notes/Next Session.md

 ### Assasination attempt.

 * Encounter mobs
-  * 6 Assassins (4 Medium, 2 Low)
+  * 6 Assassins (2 Medium, 2 Low)
-    * 1 High level attacks Branton
+    * 1 Med attacks Branton
-    * 1 High level attacks Yojimbo
+    * 1 Med attacks Yojimbo
     * Rest split between the rest of the party.
   * After 4 rounds a female halfing rogue will enter the fight on the side of the party.

-* Assasin Encounter
+#### Assasin Encounter

+##### Rogue Halfling, Myra
+* Will jump of the back of an assassin on round 4
+  * Acrobatics check dc10 to land on the back - Falling damage 2d6
+  * Extra damage Advantage on attack - Normal damage + Sneak attack + auto crit as surprise
+* Description - ~3ft tall, slim, dark brown hair tied in a ponytail, wearing dark clothing that helps blend into the night.
+She is grinning widely as she looks at Yojimbo.
+* 1st words "Well that was fun!"
+  * If all assassins are dead she starts searching the bodies, else points to the live one and says "Well, you want to question him before .. you know..." she makes a throat slitting motion with her hand.
+  * Will find 2 notes
+    * Bounty of 1000g to take care of the party - 150g per party member killed, 100g bonus for tpk.
+There is a description of all party members.
+The mmost detailed of which are the descriptions of Yojimbo, Kairon and Branton.
+    * Note of an additional 250g if the Bronze Dragonborn is killed.
+Note signed by S

 * Assasins will attempt to commit suicide rather than be captured
 * If the party captures any they can learn the following
   * Branton was recognised
-  * Kairon was recognised
+  * Yojimbo was recognised
   * Cleaning up mistakes
   * Other loose ends have been dealt with
 * On the bodies see tattoo...
-  * The 4 higher level assassins have a Dagger with 2 Skulls dripping from the end like blood
+  * The 2 higher level assassins have a Dagger with 2 Skulls dripping from the end like blood
   * The other 2 have just the dagger

+  * Myra - "You have peaked the interest of certain individuals in the city.
+When they bounty was circulated I was asked to keep an eye on you for a couple of days.
+Unfortunately you left the city before I could get into place, but on the flip side I managed to get to you just i time" Wide smile on her face.
+    * If pressed about who asked her she say "Just a friend" with a mystrious smile on her face.
+Make a perception check dc15, Yojimbo advantage.
+      * If passed you notice a subtle motion of her left hand that Yojimbo knows represents the League of Shadows.
+  * A couple of other bounties were offered at the same time.
+1 of some Lord and another on a bar maid.
+Neither as lucative as yours but still, strange for 3 contracts to be out on the same day.
+  * "Well that takes care of that... my parts done, I'll see you around" With another smiles grabs onto a window and starts climbing quickly up the wall.
+    * If pressed she will say "Ask for me at the Wailing Bush and I'll find you"
 * Report the attempt to the High Marshal
   * He will suggest that they lay low for a couple of days to let the heat cool off.
 This will give them more time to finish their side of the investigation.
   * Maybe take a few contracts with the Anvil to get their standing up